North Pacific Chowder

 - In a large saucepan over medium heat, cook bacon until crisp.
 Drain, reserving 1 teaspoon drippings.
 Crumble bacon and set aside.
 Saute onion and celery in the drippings.
 Add broth and potatoes.
 Bring to a boil.
 Reduce heat; cover and cook for 15-20 minutes or until potatoes are tender.

 - Combine flour and cream until smooth; gradually stir into soup.
 Bring to a boil; cook and stir for 2 minutes.
-Stir in the halibut, tarragon, salt, pepper and reserved bacon.
+Stir in the halibut, tarragon, salt, pepper and crumbled bacon.
 Reduce heat; simmer, uncovered, for 5-10 minutes or until fish flakes easily with a fork.
 Garnish with tarragon sprigs if desired.
-Yield: 9 servings (2-1/4 quarts).

 This chowder is excellent.
 However, it is never served when my third son is home, as he is deathly allergic to seafood.
 It's a keeper, but it won't be served to him.